ImYangC7/VR-Bench/README.md

 - **Cons**: May occasionally lose target in maze environments (e.g., Sokoban), slower, requires `opencv-contrib-python`
 - **Best for**: General-purpose tracking with appearance changes

-> **📝 Note on Paper Reproduction**: The results in our paper were obtained using **CSRT tracker**.
-If you want to exactly reproduce the paper results, use `--tracker-type csrt`.
-However, we recommend **NCC tracker** for general use as it provides more stable and accurate trajectory extraction in puzzle game scenarios.

 **Usage Examples**: